COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 If you want to have separate binary fractions and mass pairings for low and high mass stars, you can by supplying the ``msort`` kwarg to the sampler.
 This sets the mass above which an alternative mass pairing (specified by kwargs ``qmin_msort`` and ``m2_min_msort``) and binary fraction model (specified by kwarg ``binfrac_model_msort``) are used.
 This is handy if you want, for example, a higher binary fraction and more equal mass pairings for high mass stars.

 Below we show the effect of different assumptions for the independent initial sampler.
-The standard assumptions are shown in blue, the assumptions of `Sana et al. 2012 <https://ui.adsabs.harvard.edu/abs/2012Sci...337..444S/abstract>`_ are shown in orange, and the assumptions of `Moe et al. 2019 <https://ui.adsabs.harvard.edu/abs/2019ApJ...875...61M/abstract>`_.
+The standard assumptions are shown in purple, the assumptions of `Sana et al. 2012 <https://ui.adsabs.harvard.edu/abs/2012Sci...337..444S/abstract>`_ are shown in orange, and the assumptions of `Moe et al. 2019 <https://ui.adsabs.harvard.edu/abs/2019ApJ...875...61M/abstract>`_ are shown in green.

 .. plot::
    :include-source: False